Thebreakfastclub313/kickstarter-analysis/README.md

 She will likely want her campaign length to be between 30 and 60 days, but will have a good idea by 30 days whether it is going to be sucessful.

-She should focus on her marketing swag and video to attract staff picks and maximize size of donation to acrue more $90+ donations.
+We don't have data on fundraising gifts and incentives or promo videos which we know can have a huge impact on funding.
+Non the less, she should focus on her marketing swag and video to attract staff picks and maximize size of donation to acrue more $90+ donations.

 ## Outcomes Based on Goal